Toggle menu

 Information sharing sessions

-In June 2017 we held three information sharing sessions.
+We have held information sharing sessions in June 2017 and October 2023.
 These were an opportunity for local residents to understand the challenges we face and the options for managing our coastline.
 It was also be a chance for the people living closes to the cliffs to speak to the organisations involved in developing and delivering the plan.

 The presentation boards displayed at these sessions are available to download below.